jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/log_console/index.rst

 LogConsole
 ==========

-.. note:: To start using this widget, make sure to add ``log_console`` as a widget specifier, when installing
+.. note:: To start using this widget, make sure to specify ``log_console`` as an extra, when installing
           accwidgets, or use ``all-widgets``.
 More on :ref:`install:Specifying dependencies`.

 Log console is a widget to display logs in a HTML-stylized list.